benneal92/sports/game-1.md

 ---

-## Part 1: Two Models of the Relationship
+## Part 1: Two Models

 Philosophers and theorists disagree about how the concepts of *game*, *sport*, and *play* relate to one another.
 Below are two competing representations.
 Study each carefully before moving on.
+Provide an example for each number of each model or explain why it is invalid.

 ---